Radiance Therapy Group

 Jackie served as the Director of Seeds of Hope’s Intensive Outpatient Program (IOP) for eating disorders for several years before becoming the Lead Counselor at their residential treatment facility in Bethlehem, PA.

-Jackie has also spent the last five years in private practice settings treating anxiety or mood disorders, both with and without disordered eating present.
+Jackie has also spent the last six years in private practice settings treating anxiety or mood disorders, both with and without disordered eating present.
 Jackie has worked as an ABA Instructor and has particular expertise in treating ASD-related challenges.
 She is an advocate of the LBGTQI+ community and enjoying working with folx across the gender and sexuality spectrum.
 Jackie helps her clients to find a healthy perception of themselves, strengthen their relationships with others, and build their skill set so they feel confident in taking control of their lives.
 Jackie’s approach to therapy pulls from many therapeutic approaches such as DBT, CBT, solution-focused therapy, self-compassion and mindfulness.
 It is very important to Jackie that her clients’ treatment is specific and unique to them.
 In her free time, Jackie enjoys knitting and baking.
 She is also Certified in Drum Circle Therapy.

 Jackie works virtually and sees individuals and families aged 14+ in PA.